-Make sure to follow us on social media or subscribe to our newsletter so you don’t miss our future travel guides on Crete!
+Make sure you follow us on social media or subscribe to our newsletter so you don’t miss our future travel guides on Crete!

 Map of Best West Crete Beaches in Greece

-Here’s a free map to find the best west Crete beaches mentioned in this post.
+Here’s a free map to find the best west Crete beaches mentioned in this guide.
 The closest beach is a short 25 to 30-minute drive from Chania and the furthest, 2 hours away.